 The Birchwood: Just 18 guest rooms are available at this 1920s-themed boutique hotel on Beach Drive across from the gorgeous St. Pete bayfront.
 Those who choose this precious little property enjoy luxurious four-poster beds as well as oversized bathrooms with claw-foot tubs and rainfall showerheads.
 Whether or not you book a room here, don’t miss the chance to have an evening cocktail at the hotel’s rooftop lounge, The Canopy.

-Cordova Inn: This award-winning boutique hotel in St. Pete’s vibrant downtown was once known as The Pier Hotel (and is sure to be a prized location when the new St. Pete Pier opens in spring of 2020).
+Cordova Inn: This award-winning boutique hotel in St. Pete’s vibrant downtown was once known as The Pier Hotel (a prized location since the opening of the new St. Pete Pier).
 Built in 1921, the inn boasts of “European service” and many of the 32 rooms have original clawfoot soaking tubs.

 Crystal Bay: The likes of Babe Ruth, Marilyn Monroe and Robert Kennedy once stayed at this iconic 1915 landmark hotel in St. Pete near the Treasure Island Causeway.
 Expect “Old Florida” decor and take time to appreciate the hotel’s butterfly and herb gardens.
 The hotel completed a total renovation in 2015.

 Hotel Zamora: Guests choose this 50-room boutique hotel on St. Pete Beach for its luxury suites, many with expansive views of the Intracoastal Waterway or the Gulf of Mexico.
 The Castile Restaurant is a chic place to enjoy dinner.
 Don’t miss the 360 Rooftop Lounge with its breathtaking sunset views.

 Sandpearl Resort: Despite its grand lobby, this luxe hotel on one of America’s top beaches is more about barefoot elegance than a “look-but-don’t-touch” kind of luxury.
 The 253 guest rooms and suites are decorated in warm tones with dark wood accents.
 Pretty views vary from city to waterfront (Mandalay Bay, the Intracoastal Waterway or the Gulf of Mexico).
 If you’re in need of a relaxing respite, the Sandpearl Spa is a tranquil oasis.
 Even Fido finds a warm welcome here, through the Opal Paws program.